pallie1/AllieP/myProjectOverview.md

  My biggest issues revolved around making my background images show up with the correct size/aspect ratio and also not throw off all of the other elements.
 This was a little surprising to me because I thought adding images would take no time at all.
 It just took a lot of time playing around with z-indexs and adjusting height and width.

 #### Easter egg
 Make the screen a small width and type tooth anywhere.
 There's an event listener that'll change the About Me picture.
+It goes back to normal if you press escape.